Electric dipole moment constraints on CP-violating heavy-quark Yukawas at next-to-leading order: Numerics

 Due to the large theory uncertainties there is no 68.27\% CL interval for the case sign$_w= -$ when the full theory uncertainties are included.

 Other hadronic EDMs give, in principle, complementary bounds.
 For instance, the contribution to the mercury EDM is given by~\cite{Pospelov:2005pr}

 Using the current upper experimental 95\% CL bound $|d_\text{Hg}| < 3.1 \times 10^{-29} \, e \, \text{cm}$ ~\cite{Griffith:2009zz} we compute the allowed 68.27\% CL intervals from the two-parameter $\chi^2$.
 The presently large hadronic uncertainty in Eq.~\eqref{eq:Hgprediction} does not constrain the parameter space at the 68.27\% CL.
-We thus present below the case in which we only include theory uncertainties associated to short-distance dynamics.
+We thus include only the theory uncertainties associated to short-distance dynamics in our bounds.
+For the bottom case we find the allowed 68.27\% CL regions to be: